raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

 You will be using the `Broadcast`{:class="block3events"} blocks which are messages that are sent by a sprite for some or all other sprites to receive.
-You'll be familiar with `Broadcasts`{:class="block3events"} if you completed the [Focus on the Prize](https://learning-admin.raspberrypi.org/en/projects/focus-on-the-prize) {:target="_blank"} project in the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself){:target="_blank"} pathway.
+You'll be familiar with `Broadcasts`{:class="block3events"} if you completed the [Focus on the Prize](https://learning-admin.raspberrypi.org/en/projects/focus-on-the-prize){:target="_blank"} project in the [Look after yourself](https://projects.raspberrypi.org/en/pathways/look-after-yourself){:target="_blank"} pathway.

 Now follow each task given below.